credmark/credmark-models-py/README.md

 ## Run a Model

-To see a liost of all models available, use the command:
+To see a list of all models available, use the command:

 ```
 credmark-dev list